seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 As they themselves would owe them.

 **ISABELLA**
-I’ll see what I can do.
+I'll see what I can do.

 **LUCIO**
 But speedily.